 Slotted brake rotors look an awful lot like a traditional set of rotors, but with a twist: they have slots carved into the surface of the discs like the grooves in fine New England whalebone scrimshaw.
 Unlike carved bone, though, slotted rotors ain't brittle and they won't run afoul of international whaling statues.
 Now, the slots definitely add some decoration, but there's more to it than just looks.
 The slots actually allow the discs to expel built-up brake dust and gases that are generated every time you tap those brakes.
 So, they're fun and functional, like a three-martini business lunch.
 Better still, you can continue to use traditional brake pads with slotted rotors, though a set of performance Hawk brake pads would pair well with the performance discs.

 So, who makes slotted rotors?
 Lots of companies.
 DBA rotors are not only slotted, but they're made in Australia, so you know they're hearty.
-And, EBC rotors are available slotted, but they're designed in England and don't get along too well with the DBAs (the whole penal colony business).
+And, EBC rotors are available slotted and they're designed in England.

 Drilled Brake Rotors